MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

 1. In the Azure Management Portal, select your application and choose **Configure** in the top menu.
 Scroll down to **keys**.

-2. Select the duration for your key, and click **Save**.
+2. Select the duration for your key, and choose **Save**.

    ![Azure subscription page](images/azure-subscription-page.png)

 3. Azure displays the app secret only after saving it.
-Click the Clipboard icon to copy the client secret to the Clipboard.
+Select the Clipboard icon to copy the client secret to the Clipboard.

    ![Azure portal page](images/azure-portal-page.png)